Selma (film): Historical accuracy

 Some Jews who marched with King at Selma wrote that the film omits any mention of the Jews who contributed significantly to the civil rights movement, effectively "airbrushing" Jews out of the film, particularly Rabbi Abraham Joshua Heschel, who appeared in news photos at the front of the march with King.
 However, several men with kippahs can be seen in the scenes of the second march, in the front row and in the second row, near to King.
 Additionally, in the same scene, an actor can be seen portraying Heschel himself, in the front row of the march, alongside King.

 Director DuVernay and US Representative John Lewis, who is portrayed in the film marching with King during the civil rights movement, responded separately that the film Selma is a work of art about the people of Selma, not a documentary.
 DuVernay said in an interview that she did not see herself as "a custodian of anyone's legacy".
 In response to criticisms that she rewrote history to portray her own agenda, DuVernay said that the movie is "not a documentary.
 I'm not a historian.
 I'm a storyteller."
 Lewis wrote in an op-ed for The Los Angeles Times: "We do not demand completeness of other historical dramas, so why is it required of this film?"

 In a scene-by-scene analysis, the visual blog Information is Beautiful gave Selma a score of 100%, noting: "This movie painstakingly recreates events as they happened".

+Selma-based activist Bernard Lafayette Jr. was also notably absent and not mentioned in the film.
+Lafayette, who made the decision to move to Selma in the summer of 1962 before officially arriving in the city in February 1963 as director of the Student Nonviolent Coordinating Committee (SNCC)-led Alabama Voter Registration Campaign and then afterwards spent months organizing and training Selma residents in lessons with participating in nonviolent protesting and civic engagement, was in fact regarded as not only a key strategist in the Selma campaign, but also as someone who was very prominent in organizing it as well, working with S.W. and Amelia Boynton and local organizations, including the Dallas County Voters League.
+Lafayette, who was in fact the first non-local activist in the Selma campaign to enter the city, is regarded as having set the stage for the Selma-based national voting rights campaign as well.